legend-exp/remage/docs/rmg-commands.md

 * `DiscardPhotonsIfNoGermaniumEdep` – Discard optical photons (before simulating them), if no edep in germanium detectors occurred in the same event.
 * `StoreSinglePrecisionPosition` – Use float32 (instead of float64) for position output.
 * `StoreSinglePrecisionEnergy` – Use float32 (instead of float64) for energy output.
+* `StoreTrackID` – Store Track IDs for hits in the output file.

 ### `/RMG/Output/Germanium/SetEdepCutLow`